AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

                {"x": "New Point 2", "value": 16000});
 ```

-**To insert a row**, call {api:anychart.data.Set#insert}insert(){api} and pass two parameters: a row and the index (0 by default) indicating the position in the data set where you want to place the row.
+**To insert a row**, call {api:anychart.data.Set#insert}insert(){api} and pass two parameters: a row and the index indicating the position in the data set where you want to place the row.

+The default index is 0: if the index is not specified, the row is inserted in the beginning of the data set.
 Negative indexes count backwards from the end of the data set.

 ```
 dataSet.insert(["New Point", 16000], -1);